1.4 Million DPC Members and Growing. But What Happens When They Need a Specialist?

 The mechanics are straightforward.
 A DPC doctor recommends a specialist and shares a direct booking link with the patient, or books during the visit.
 The patient pays a known price before they walk in the door.

 UberDoc is a small company (CSE-listed, still early stage), and the platform is still adding features like preferred specialist lists and referral outcome tracking.
 This isn’t a finished product being rolled out to thousands of practices tomorrow.
+And it isn’t trying to replace the coordination DPC physicians already do.
+It’s attaching cash-pay specialist access to it.

 But the fact that companies are building DPC-specific referral infrastructure tells you something about where the market is heading.
 When DPC was 500 practices, the specialist gap was a nuisance.
 At nearly 3,000 offices, it’s a structural weakness.